claycode04/ALx_Django_MovieReviewApi/DEPLOYMENT.md

    - Remove PYTHONPATH=/app if present

 3. **API/Swagger Issues**:
-   - **"Failed to fetch" or CORS errors**: Fixed with django-cors-headers configuration
+   - **"Failed to fetch" or CORS errors**:
+     * Make sure you're using HTTPS, not HTTP (Railway only serves HTTPS)
+     * Clear browser cache if Swagger shows HTTP URLs
+     * Check that CORS headers are properly configured
+   - **"URL scheme must be http or https for CORS request"**:
+     * This means you're trying to use HTTP - switch to HTTPS
+     * Update bookmarks to use https:// instead of http://
    - **"CSRF verification failed"**: API views are now CSRF-exempt
    - **Authentication issues**: Use Token authentication or create a user first
    - Make sure to use `/swagger/` endpoint for API documentation